Advanced Search

 Article Contents

 PAN Zhongxia, SHEN Congqi, LUO Hanguang, ZHU Jun, ZOU Tao, LONG Keping.
-Geospatial Identifier Network Modal Design and Scenario Applications for Vehicle-Infrastructure Cooperative Networks[J].
+Geospatial Identifier Network Modal Design and Scenario Applications for Vehicle-infrastructure Cooperative Networks[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT250807

 Citation: PAN Zhongxia, SHEN Congqi, LUO Hanguang, ZHU Jun, ZOU Tao, LONG Keping.
-Geospatial Identifier Network Modal Design and Scenario Applications for Vehicle-Infrastructure Cooperative Networks[J].
+Geospatial Identifier Network Modal Design and Scenario Applications for Vehicle-infrastructure Cooperative Networks[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT250807

-Geospatial Identifier Network Modal Design and Scenario Applications for Vehicle-Infrastructure Cooperative Networks
+Geospatial Identifier Network Modal Design and Scenario Applications for Vehicle-infrastructure Cooperative Networks

 doi: 10.11999/JEIT250807 cstr: 32379.14.JEIT250807

-Funds: National Key Research and Development Project of China (No. 2023YFB2903900), National Natural Science Foundation of China (U22A2005), Key R&D Program of Zhejiang (2024SSYS0001)
+Funds: The National Key Research and Development Project of China ( 2023YFB2903900), The National Natural Science Foundation of China (U22A2005), Key R&D Program of Zhejiang (2024SSYS0001)

 • Received Date: 2025-08-27